Hazardous Product Matches Regulation Method F20: 2016 a verification year!

 Should you have any question regarding sampling or testing per Method F-20 according to the requirements of the HPMR, feel free to contact us.

-Micom is a third party industrial laboratory accredited by the Standards Council of Canada, and ISTA and is also recognized by Health Canada as a test service provider.
+Micom is a third party industrial laboratory accredited by A2LA, and ISTA and is also recognized by Health Canada as a test service provider.

 * * * * * * * * * * * *